Britten66/S2_QAP3/README.md

 ## Summary
 A React application that fetches live country data from the REST Countries API and filters countries based on whether they have neighbors whose names start with **A** or **I**.
 The app includes an interactive country viewer with navigation buttons, flag display, country facts, and a Google Maps embed showing the selected country’s location.

+## Border Code Sorting

+Note: The border codes are the only elements sorted numerically within the map data.
+All other fields, including country names, are sorted alphabetically.

 ---

 ## Setup